JPRichardson7/portfolio/pages/portfolio/visual-design/graphic-design.md

    image_alt=''
    crop_mode='entropy'
    carousel_folder='assets/img/projects/print/wraps'
-   content="Shor-Line needed to showcase their new 4-color vinyl printing capability for veterinary kennel systems at trade shows—a major upgrade from their previous solid laminate and bare stainless steel options.
+   content="Shor-Line needed to showcase their new 4-color vinyl printing capability for veterinary kennel systems at trade shows- major upgrade from their previous solid laminate and bare stainless steel options.
 Using halftone grids and CMYK ink drips as the visual theme, I developed a playful meta-reference to the printing process itself that would immediately communicate the customization possibilities.
 The first wrap uses dramatic process color drips for maximum impact, while the second demonstrates how veterinary practices and shelters could create branded environments.
 Both designs were printed on demo units for veterinary trade show displays." skills='Visual communication, concept development, Adobe Illustrator, brand applications'
 %}
 {% include components/portfolio-piece.html